 Learn about and practice ritual-like activities that can assist in more fully separating from the past, habits, and practices that are no longer helpful to embrace the catalytic potential of the in-between.

-Gisela Wendling, Ph.D., Educator, Psychologist, Sr. Consultant with The Grove Consultants International, and Co-director of the GLEN (Global Learning & Exchange Network), will be your guide.
+Gisela Wendling, Ph.D., Educator, Psychologist, CEO and Sr. Consultant with The Grove Consultants International will be your guide.
 In 2018, she co-authored Visual Consulting: Designing & Leading Change with her husband and professional partner, David Sibbet.
-Currently, Gisela is publishing her research on the efficacy of the LPCF, which will be the foundation for a book on the same topic.
+Gisela recently published The Liminal Pathways Study exploring the efficacy of her Liminal Pathways Change Framework.

 With over 30 years of professional experience, Gisela has cultivated a consulting practice that supports visionary leaders and their organizations to embrace new futures and navigate the generative and challenging tensions inherent in change.
 Her passion for developing change leaders and practitioners includes directing the Masters in Organization Development (OD) at Sonoma State University, teaching at Meridian University and offering a range of immersive programs.
 Her approach integrates her foundation in OD with insights from her doctoral research into transformational processes and field experiences with traditional peoples and their rites of change practices across four continents.
 Gisela was born and raised in Germany, and has been living on the West Coast of the US for over 30 years.
 She lives in the San Francisco Bay Area.

 “The session was beautifully facilitated, thought-provoking, and insightful.
 Gisela created a safe and generative environment, sensed the needs of the group, and fostered both reflection and conversation.
 It was a great co-learning opportunity.”

 “The Grove’s frameworks are so powerful and practical.
 Gisela and the other workshop leaders are top-notch.”

 Integrative Health Coach